 Our team and the wider industry is working hard to deliver fruit from our New Zealand season to consumers.
 The Government has confirmed that as a food producer, our supply chain is an essential service, and will continue to operate, albeit with strict hygiene requirements.

 3. How confident are you that you can get your fruit to market?

-4. What is the advice from the Government on Alert Level 2 and Alert Level 3?
+4. What is the advice from the Government on each Alert Level?